Canberra Working with Wood Show 2007

 Steam powered R2D2 – another crabfu masterpiece

-Posted by jerry on September 7th, 2007 — Posted in Journal, Steam, Technology
+Posted by Jerry on September 7th, 2007 — Posted in Journal, Steam, Technology

 The video begin: “A short time ago in a garage near, near by…” from the guy who brought you the steam powered centipede comes another crabfu masterpiece – R2D2 from Star Wars, he’s back and he’s steaming!